 http://thefoolishobsession.com/getting-handsy-with-tfo/?cf_action=sync_comments These ideals are also deeply rooted in the American story.

 vardenafil originale 20 mg in vendita From the revolutionaries’ chant, “No taxation without representation,” to Susan B. Anthony’s odyssey for women’s suffrage and the Civil Rights Movement, the right for every American citizen to vote has been fought for on all fronts.
 As Christians and as Americans we cannot take this lightly, especially when we look around the world and see just how rare this privilege truly is.

-clomid for sale online uk pharmacies The sad truth is that American Christians have a poor record when it comes to voting.
+similar drug to clomid The sad truth is that American Christians have a poor record when it comes to voting.
 In the 2012 Election, 25 million Evangelicals chose not to vote.
 The election was decided by less than 5 million votes.

 Anecdotally, the most common excuse given to me by those who chose not to vote in previous elections is that they did not like the candidates.
 The truth is that the candidates will never measure up to our expectations – but this doesn’t mean staying home is the answer.
 We can still use our vote to defend the biblical values we believe in.
 This idea is as old as our democracy.

 In an essay published in the Boston Gazette in August 1763, John Adams, who would later become our nation’s second president, explained how every American ought to approach an election:

 “It becomes necessary to every subject then, to be in some degree a statesman, and to examine and judge for himself of the tendency of political principles and measures… let us believe no man to be infallible or impeccable in government, any more than in religion.”